5 Things to Look Forward to at FUSE 2017

 - Grab a nitro cold brew at Loyal 9, one of our favorite caffeine watering holes right near the Formlabs office.

-- Order the Cocktail of the Day at Backbar, the speakeasy that our creative director, Tse Wei, owns.
+- Order the Cocktail of the Day at Backbar, the speakeasy owned by our creative director, Tse Wei.

 - Celebrate the Year of the Rooster by seeing 3D printing-related public art on the Rose Kennedy Greenway, a park built atop the tunnel system created by the infamous Big Dig.